 "The modular design of EVBox charging stations passed these requirements.
 EVBox will play an integral role in the expansion and innovation of charging infrastructure in Amsterdam," - Bart Vertelman, Project Manager Amsterdam Electric.

-Prior to this renewed collaboration, EVBox already helped the city to achieve about 1,500 charging points throughout the city.
-These charging points generated more than two million clean kilometers from approximately 30.000 charging sessions each month.
+Prior to this renewed collaboration, EVBox already helped the city to achieve about 1,500 charging ports throughout the city.
+These charging ports generated more than two million clean kilometers from approximately 30.000 charging sessions each month.